We’re partnering with the best scientific minds to pursue a unique vision to cure cancer in the most comprehensive and agile way possible.

 These collective programs supported by IF have already led to major scientific accomplishments.
 They have also been recognized by national cancer associations, such as the Cancer Research Institute (CRI) who awarded its Clinic and Laboratory Integration Program (CLIP) Grant to support the collaborative work between UCSD and LIAI.

 Three research projects underneath this funded collaboration have already progressed into human trials.
-A state-of-the-art cell processing lab, the Advanced Cellular Therapy Lab, capable of relaying new levels of specificity in understanding an individual’s unique immune system and antigen production, is projected to treat Patient 1 in Q3 of 2017.
+A state-of-the-art cell processing lab, the Immunotherapy Foundation Advanced Cellular Therapy Lab, capable of relaying new levels of specificity in understanding an individual’s unique immune system and antigen production, is now operational and in IND-filing preparations.

 Among the foundation’s other breakthrough achievements: